 Most importantly, you will be given a form for a Permanent Resident Card (PR Card), which is proof that you are a legal resident of Canada.

-Your First Steps in Canada
+Your First Steps After Landing In Canada

 Applying for your Social Insurance Number (SIN) should be one of your next steps after arriving.
 Without this number, you cannot get a job or apply for any government assistance or credit.
 In fact, without it, you are virtually a person without an identity in Canada.